begmuhommet/low-ops-docs/docs/getting-started/advanced-configuration.md

 ### S3 Core Services Parameters

-When running with `foundation_type` == `aws`, change s3 gateway values to AWS API Access and Secret keys with access to the S3 core services bucket (Refer to the diagram above).
+When running with `foundation_type` == `aws`, change S3 gateway values with AWS API Access and Secret keys that have access to the S3 core services bucket (refer to the diagram above).
-In `generic` type, will point to Minio service inside platform.
+For `generic` type, the system will point to MinIO service inside platform.

 | Name     | Description | Default Value |
 | -------- | -------     | ------- |